-Alone Kore stood and walked to three arched windows.
+Alone, Kore stood, and then walked to three-arched windows.
 Beyond, stretched the land of eternal dusk.
 Rain drenched valleys and brackish swamps.
-Kore turned and noticed that a table had been laid with food by the door.
-A box ornamented with mother of pearl at its side.
-Warily she lifted the lid, and saw a necklace wrought in silver, and set with lozenges of smoky quartz.
-She closed the lid and retired to bed.
-Lying back she watched the roots of the forests twitching overhead, interlacing and weaving the dreams into which she slipped.
+Kore turned, and noticed that a table had been laid with food, over by the door.
+A box, ornamented with mother-of-pearl lay at its side.
+Warily, she lifted the lid, and saw a necklace, wrought in silver, and set with lozenges of smoky quartz.
+She closed the lid, and retired to bed.
+Lying back, she watched the roots of the forests twitching overhead, interlacing and weaving the dreams into which she slipped.

-For days Kore remained in the chamber.
-Unaware of dawn or dusk.
-As lying alone on the bed she felt a deep grief stir and move through her body.
-Cleaning her bones and hollowing her cheeks.
-Tiny flowers sprouted from the cuts on her arms and hands.
-As pallid, asphodels wove their way over the faded linen of her chiton.
+For days, Kore remained in the chamber, unaware of dawn or dusk as, lying alone on the bed, she felt a deep grief stir and move through her body, cleansing her bones, and hollowing her cheeks.
+Tiny flowers sprouted from the cuts on her arms and hands, as pallid asphodels wove their way over the faded linen of her chiton.

 “You must eat…” Hades entered her room, concern furrowing his brow. “…and why do you not accept my gifts and offerings to you?”

 “I do not wish to be here.
 I do not desire treasure or glittering gems.
 I wish to return to the way things were before all of this.”
-She replied in a faint voice as she turned from him.
-At the sight of her frail frame all gathered up like a child, he bristled with anger as he withdrew from the room.
+She replied, in a faint voice, as she turned from him.
+At the sight of her frail frame, all gathered up like a child, he bristled with anger, as he withdrew from the room.

-In the days that followed Kore watched him wander through the grove of shady elm trees beyond the window.
-Often rendered invisible by his bronze helmet, he walked amid the ghost souls who flowed through the wetlands.
-The grey haze of the asphodel meadow beyond, like a silver serpent on the horizon.
-To the east she saw a wellspring beneath a white cypress tree.
-Her eyes passed from it to the lake of memory, and on to the opposite side where another spring rose beneath another white cypress.
+In the days that followed, Kore watched him wander through the grove of shady elm trees, beyond the window.
+Often rendered invisible by his bronze helmet, he walked amid the ghost souls, who flowed through the wetlands.
+The grey haze of the asphodel meadow beyond, was like a silver serpent on the horizon.
+To the east she saw a wellspring, beneath a white cypress tree.
+Her eyes passed from it, to the lake of memory, and on to the opposite side, where another spring rose, beneath another white cypress.

-Laments and cries reverberated through the palace as new shades arrived.
-Trembling, anxious, and fearful of the bronze gates that led into the abyss of Tartarus.
-Kore saw how the un-mourned wandered hopelessly, and she longed to help them.
+Laments and cries reverberated through the palace, as new shades arrived, trembling, anxious, and fearful of the bronze gates, that led into the abyss of Tartarus.
+Kore saw how the unmourned wandered hopelessly, and she longed to help them.

-As the days wove wisdom in her breast, her disdain and anger she held against Hades slowly waned.
-For she saw that although he was stern, his laws treated all as equals.
-His fate was to live in the liminal chaos between destruction and creation, and where, although he received all gifts, he never saw the fruition of the renewal that began in his domain.
+As the days wove wisdom in her breast, the disdain and anger, she held against Hades, slowly waned.
+For she saw that, although he was stern, his laws treated all as equals.
+His fate was to live in the liminal chaos, between destruction and creation and where, although he received all gifts, he never saw the fruition of the renewal that began in his domain.
 It was his lot to dwell in the kingdom beneath the earth, sunk below the starry sky and the whalebone sea.
-He was alone, and like her, longed for another to talk with and hold during the silent hours.
+He was alone and, like her, longed for another to talk with, and hold during the silent hours.

 Thoughts and feelings mingled within Kore as she washed, dressed, and let herself out of the room.
-The maidens of Nyx processed in front of her, their dusky veils rippling in the gloom as they entered the hall.
+The maidens of Nyx processed in front of her, their dusky veils rippling in the gloom, as they entered the hall.
 The warble of a bird echoed from the vaulted ceiling.
-The twisting roots extending to coil around the slender columns of ebony and quartz.
-Incense perfumed the air.
-Threads of bronze glimmering in the lamplight that washed over the marble.
-Pale gold, like the moon upon the river by which Demeter sat.
-Wailing deeply in her grief.
-Cloaked and hooded, as for nine days and nights, the queen of the harvest had ravaged the land.
+The twisting roots extended, to coil around the slender columns of ebony and quartz.
+Incense perfumed the air, with threads of bronze, glimmering in the lamplight that washed over the marble, which was pale gold, like the moon upon the river, by which Demeter sat, wailing deeply in her grief, cloaked and hooded while, for nine days and nights, the queen of the harvest had ravaged the land.